-Mr Calderwood, a founding director does not have a formal letter of appointment, however terms and conditions have been agreed in correspondence and Board resolutions.
-Letters of appointment are in place for the other non-executive directors and employment contracts are in place for the Chief Executive Officer and other senior executives.
+Letters of appointment are in place for all non-executive directors and employment contracts are in place for the Chief Executive Officer and other senior executives.

 The Company Secretary should be accountable directly to the Board, through the chair, on all matters to do with the proper functioning of the Board.